 UTAH IS THE FORUM FOR ANY LAWSUIT AND UTAH LAW APPLIES: I agree that this Agreement and all matters connected with it shall be construed in accordance with the laws of the State of Utah in the United States of America, which shall be the exclusive forum and venue for any lawsuits filed related to this Agreement or the Study Abroad Program.

 NO OTHER DOCUMENTS OR PROMISES: This release herein represents my complete understanding with WSU concerning its responsibility and liability for my participation in the Program.
-It supersedes any previous or contemporaneous understandings I may have had with WSU on this subject, whether written or oral, and cannot be changed or amended in any way without a written agreement signed by myself and an authorized representative of WSU.
+It supersedes any previous or contemporaneous understandings I may have had with WSU on this subject, whether written or oral and cannot be changed or amended in any way without a written agreement signed by myself and an authorized representative of WSU.

 READ THE ATTACHMENT: I also understand and agree to abide by the attached Additional Terms and Conditions of Participation.